SharonGladys-31/M1_Application_ParkingManagementSystem/1_Requirements/README.md

 OPPORTUNITY:
 -----------------------

-Can be implemented in any parking system.
+Can be implemented in any parking space.